ishita-611/SassySummarizer/README.md

 # SassySummarizer
 Ever read something so boring it made you question your will to live? **SassySummarizer** is here to fix that.

-# SassySummarizer

-Ever read something so boring it made you question your will to live?
-**SassySummarizer** is here to fix that.

 This AI-powered chatbot takes your dull, academic, or way-too-formal text and transforms it into a short, **funny**, and **sarcastic** rewrite.
 Built with Hugging Face Transformers and a splash of chaotic humor, this is your new favorite tool for study recaps, sarcastic emails (maybe don't), or just spicing things up.